oVirt/ovirt-site/source/release/4.4.3/index.md

  - [BZ 1752751](https://bugzilla.redhat.com/1752751) **[RFE] Show vCPUs and allocated memory in virtual machines summary**

-   Features delivered under this issue (by their importance):
+   This enhancement enables customization of the columns displayed in the Virtual Machines table of the Administration Portal.

+- Two new columns have been added to the Virtual Machines table - (number of) ‘vCPUs’, and ‘Memory (MB)’.
+These columns are not displayed by default.

+- A new pop-up menu has been added to the Virtual Machines table that allows you to reset the table column settings, and to add or remove columns from the display.

-1. Chosen grid settings (column visibility and order) are now by default persisted on the server.
-Existing settings will be migrated (uploaded) to the server.
-Functionality can be disabled by de-selecting checkbox 'Persist grid settings' in the Options pop-up (see screenshot).
+- The selected column display settings (column visibility and order) are now persistent on the server by default, and are migrated (uploaded) to the server.
+This functionality can be disabled in the User > Options popup, by de-selecting the 'Persist grid settings' option.

-2. It's now possible to reset grid settings - this option is now available via newly added action button (kebab button) in the top right corner of the grid (check animated gif for details)

-3. Two new columns were added to Virtual Machine screen: number  of vCPUs and Memory in MB (see the screenshot for exact labels).
-Columns are hidden by default.
-User may show them by using column context menu (existing feature: pop-up triggered by right click on any column header) or by action "Change column visibility/order" (via kebab button added as part of this story - see screenshots).

  - [BZ 1862968](https://bugzilla.redhat.com/1862968) **[RFE] auto-set cpu and numa to a vm for best performance**

-   This feature will introduce a way to automatically set the CPU and NUMA pinning of a VM.

-Currently, it is optional to do so when adding a VM using REST-API only.

-The new value is: auto_pinning_policy.
-It can be set to `existing`, using the current topology of the VM's CPU.
-Or, it can be set to `adjust`, using the dedicated host CPU topology, changing it accordingly to the VM.
+   This enhancement introduces a new option for automatically setting the CPU and NUMA pinning of a Virtual Machine by introducing a new configuration parameter, auto_pinning_policy.
+This option can be set to `existing`, using the current topology of the Virtual Machine's CPU, or it can be set to `adjust`, using the dedicated host CPU topology and changing it according to the Virtual Machine.

-The result will provide a better performance to that VM.

  - [BZ 1568461](https://bugzilla.redhat.com/1568461) **[RFE] Kernel address space layout randomization [KASLR] support**